prof-rossetti/internet-technologies/projects/web-app/implementation.md

 Content | App content is creative and unique. | 10% Documentation | Repo contains a comprehensive README file with written setup instructions and usage commands. | 10% Security | Excludes sensitive information and credentials from version control; uses server-side requests to protect secret credentials and/or user data as necessary. | 10%
-Dev Process | Submitted via remote Git repository which reflects an incremental revision history, and contributions from all team members. | 15%
+Dev Process | Submitted via remote Git repository which reflects an incremental revision history, and contributions from ideally all team members. | 15%